Executive Assistant Agency vs. Freelance Platform: The Real Comparison for CEOs

 That model works exceptionally well for specific categories of work: graphic design, copywriting, web development, one-off research projects, data entry.
 Tasks with a clear deliverable, a defined scope, and no dependency on accumulated context.

-According to Upwork's own positioning, the platform is built for project-based work - matching clients with freelancers for defined assignments.
+According to Upwork’s own positioning, the platform is built for project-based work – matching clients with freelancers for defined assignments.
+Fiverr is built on a similar principle: sellers create packaged gigs, buyers purchase them.

 Neither platform was designed for the ongoing, relationship-dependent support model that C-suite EA work requires.
 That’s not a criticism – it’s a structural observation.
 A hammer isn’t the wrong tool because it can’t drive a screw.